Skip to content

 backoff: { type: 'fixed', delay: 5000 }

-// bunqueue only supports exponential backoff
+// bunqueue supports both fixed and exponential backoff

-backoff: 1000 // Base delay in ms
+backoff: 1000 // Shorthand: base delay with exponential backoff

 // BullMQ (on worker)